 Where does StarCoast 30A meet?

-Public nights use Inlet Beach, Seagrove, and Dune Allen.
+Public nights use Monday Inlet Beach, Tuesday Seagrove, and Wednesday Dune Allen.
+Thursday is weather makeup first.
+Friday to Sunday are private only if worth it.
 The map screenshots show typical areas only.
-Dates are not fixed regular nights.
-I look ahead and open tickets about 5 days in advance only when the forecast shows a Grade A or Grade B weekday window.
-Exact meeting coordinates go out with the event instructions and the day-of weather update, usually after The Call about 2 hours before sunset.
+Dates are proof nights, not a standing attraction calendar, and glow necklaces open only when the sky appears to give guests a fair shot.
+Exact meeting coordinates go out with the event instructions and The Call about 2 hours before sunset.

 East 30A (Inlet Beach option)